spm/spm-docs/docs/tutorials/fmri/event/preprocessing.md

 SPM will then implement a coregistration between the structural and functional data that maximises the mutual information.
 The image displayed below should then appear in the Graphics window.
-SPM will have changed the header of the source file which in this case is the structural image `sM03953_0007.hdr`.
+SPM will have changed the header of the moved file, which in this case is the structural image `sM03953_0007.hdr`.

 <figure>